se-edu/se-book/uml/objectDiagrams/introduction/outcomes.md

-:trophy: Can explain the purpose of UML object diagrams :one:
+:trophy: Can explain/identify object diagrams :one: